aberardinelli/bourbondox/README.md

 ### v0.1

 * Only had one side printed.
+Diodes were mistakenly put on the front of the PCB in my schematic when they should be on the back.
 * Soldered on reset button, promicro controller, and diodes.
 * Tested each switch with tweezers.
 * All switches in columns 0, 1, 2, 3, and 4 worked as expected.